 How It Works

 Before you get started, it's best to read through the entire program guide to understand which foods are encouraged and which should be avoided.
-For example: low-sugar fruits like berries, green apples (yes, they have less sugar than red apples), lemons, and limes are allowed, where high-sugar fruits like bananas, pineapple and peaches are listed as "skips."
-Fish and seafood should be wild-caught and sustainably harvested (farm-raised fish can be fed antibiotics, may be contaminated with pollutants, and are usually more fatty than wild-caught fish); meat should be organic and pasture-raised (these types of meats have better fat quality and increased levels of essential vitamins and nutrients compared with grain-fed meat); and starchy veggies like corn and white potatoes should be avoided.
+For example: low-sugar fruits like berries, green apples, lemons, and limes are allowed, where high-sugar fruits like bananas, pineapple and peaches are listed as "skips."
+Fish and seafood should be wild-caught and sustainably harvested (farm-raised fish can be fed antibiotics and may be contaminated with pollutants); meat should be organic and pasture-raised (these types of meats may have increased levels of essential vitamins and nutrients compared with grain-fed meat); and starchy veggies like corn and white potatoes should be avoided.
 The major cut-outs in this plan are alcohol; gluten and grains; refined sugars; packaged sauces, dips, and marinades; and dairy, which I know, in theory, sounds like a LOT, but take heart that there are so many amazing program-approved substitutions like dairy-free alternatives (cheeses included!) and gluten-free snacks and breads on the market that you won't feel like you're completely depriving yourself (I even made a pizza one night).

 An average day of eating goes something like this: